haleyk10198/comp3234_proj/README.md

 # comp3402_proj
-Henry and Haley's comp3402 group project repo
+Henry and Haley's comp3234 group project repo
+BTW, we need to make a gd poke message